AditiDas-4884/Detecting-Fraudulent-Reviews-Using-Machine-Learning/README.md

 # Detecting Fraudulent Reviews Using Machine Learning

-This repository contains code and data for detecting fake reviews in the home appliances domain.
+This repository contains code, data, and supporting documents for detecting fake reviews in the home appliances domain.
 The project involves preprocessing raw review data, applying count vectorization, performing TF-IDF transformation, and using three machine learning pipelines (Random Forest, Support Vector Machine, and Logistic Regression) for classification.

 ## Project Structure